 Carrots, parsnips, and radishes can also have 16 plants in just one square foot.

-When planning your garden you can also utilize unused space during different parts of the growing season.
+When planning your small space vegetable garden you can also utilize unused space during different parts of the growing season.

-Some plants, like tomatoes and peppers, are planted later in the growing season and take some time before they grow into their designated space.
+Some plants, like tomatoes and peppers, are planted after the danger of frost and take some time before they grow into their designated space.
 Think about planting cooler weather smaller plants that will be harvested during early summer closer to these kinds of plants.

 I typically plant lettuce, carrots, beets, and radishes next to my tomatoes and peppers.
 These smaller plants are harvested before the tomatoes and peppers grow to be large enough to block the sun and their roots take up room.

 Whatever you decide to plant, you probably want it to thrive and produce as much as possible.
-Give your garden some love in the form of a good vegetable garden safe compost and make sure you are watering it appropriately.
+Give your garden some love in the form of a good vegetable garden safe compost, mulch to suppress weeds and prevent evaporation, and make sure you are watering it appropriately.

 Pay attention to pruning and continually harvest to encourage more vegetable growth.

 Every year you will learn more tips and tricks to make your garden thrive.
-Keep experimenting and researching!
+Gardening involves constant experimentation and learning.
+There are always new things to try and new plants to explore.